BurningXFlame/gx/log/README.md

 You can

-- wrap the logger you preferred and implement the [log.Logger](log/log.go), and then use the [Logging Facade](#logging-facade) for consistent user experience.
+- wrap the logger you preferred, [Implement interface log.Logger](#implement-interface-loglogger), and then [Use Logging Facade](#use-logging-facade) for consistent user experience.
 - enhance the logger you preferred by combining the logger with [Concurrent Buffer Writer](#concurrent-buffer-writer), [Auto-Flusher](#auto-flusher), and/or [Log Rotator](#log-rotator).